websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/displaying-collections/the-collection-display-fragment.md

 # The Collection Display Fragment

-The Collection Display fragment is a convenient and flexible way out-of-the-box to display Collections on your Site.
+The Collection Display fragment is a convenient and flexible out-of-the-box way to display Collections on your Site.
 For more information about Collections, see [About Collections and Collection Pages](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).

 ## Displaying a Collection in a Collection Display Fragment

-Use the following steps to display a Collection in a Collection Display fragment on any Content Page:

 1. Add a collection if you don't already have one.
 See [Creating Collections](../../../content-authoring-and-management/collections-and-collection-pages/creating-collections.md) for more information.